Everyone

 Will this petition stop Keller ISD from splitting?

 When one area of the district is overrepresented on the board, those trustees can make life-changing decisions for the 182,000 residents of KISD.
-They can cut out (literally) those who don’t agree with them.
+They can collude, in secret, to cut out (literally) those who don’t agree with them.
 With single-member districts, everyone gets a say in our district’s future.

 Who is behind this petition campaign?